-3.01 Each participant shall pay an entry fee of $175 for a two-day entry or $125.00 for a one-day entry, plus the processing fee. (hereinafter “Entry Fee”) per angler to participate in the Event.
+3.01 Each participant shall pay an entry fee of $275 for a three-day entry, $175 for a two-day entry or $125.00 for a one-day entry, plus the processing fee. (hereinafter “Entry Fee”) per angler to participate in the Event.
 We accept all major forms of credit card payments.
 If you need assistance by phone, it will be available.

-3.02 Registration to fish the Event all days closes at 5:00 p.m. on Friday June 2nd, 2023.
+3.02 Registration to fish the Event all days closes at 7:00 p.m. on Wedneday May 29th, 2024.
 There will be no morning or late registration on any days of the Event.

 3.03 There will be no refunds of the Entry Fee unless an event is permanently cancelled with no reschedule date.
 If we are forced to reschedule an event due to floods, drought, closures and/or other "acts of God" or circumstances beyond our control, we will provide a reschedule date and move all entries forward to the new date.
 For anyone unable to attend the rescheduled event, we will move the Entry Fee forward to another event in the future.
 In the event a Participant needs to cancel an entry (for any reason), the tournament officials will move the Entry Fee forward to a subsequent event as a one-time courtesy.
 Subsequent withdrawals or removals from competition will cause the forfeiture of the Entry Fee.

-3.04 If the Participant registered online and qualified to receive a free Lakemaster chip (please check Event details), you may pick up the Lakemaster chip on Friday June 2, 2023, at the tournament dinner/meeting from 5-8pm.
+3.04 If the Participant registered online and qualified to receive a free promotional rod (please check Event details), you may pick up the rod on Wednesday May 29th between noon and 7 pm at The Lodge at Pickwick Landing.